HeyJoFlyer/universal_oled/hardware/assembly.md

 - OLED default I2C address is usually `0x3C`.
 - I2C pins are typically GPIO 21 (SDA) and GPIO 22 (SCL) on ESP32.
 - If the touch sensor is not responsive, verify GPIO configuration in your firmware.
+- If you use the ESP32-C3-WROOM-02 module or similar you can connect GPIO 18 and GPIO 19 to the data lines of the Usb C connector for easy reflashing according to the [datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-c3-wroom-02_datasheet_en.pdf).

 ---